 Wood And Walters, 1982

-Often forgotten about, this was Victoria Wood’s first sketch show that aired on ITV.
+Often forgotten about, this was Victoria Wood’s first sketch show that aired on ITV and it’s 40 years old this year! sadly it’s also 6 years since we lost the great talent that was Victoria Wood.

 Victoria Wood and Julie Walters were long term friends and had both appeared together on stage in Talent that Wood had written.
 Then head of drama at Granada Peter Eckersley asked her to recreate it for television, which she did along with a follow up Nearly A Happy Ending.
 Both these shows co – starred Julie Walters.